Claire Nottage | December 19th, 2022

 Ofcom now requires all providers to issue an End of Contract Notification when a customer’s contract is up for renewal, meaning you can start to look for a new deal and not just drift on, oblivious of the fact that you are paying way more each month.
 In this guide, we explain what to expect from your provider when your contract ends and how to go about finding a better broadband deal.

 There are several ways to find out where you are in your broadband contract.
 First, look at the paperwork you received from your provider when you signed up.
-This may have been in paper form or in an email.
+This may have been in paper form or in an email, but wither way you can usually log in to your online account and read it at any time.
 Your contract start date and length will be stated on the paperwork.
 If you can’t find the paperwork then contact your provider directly and it will be able to tell you.

 In February 2020, Ofcom introduced new rules compelling providers to inform their customers when their contract term is almost up.
 Millions of people in the UK are currently paying vastly more than necessary for their broadband service because they either do not know that their fixed-term broadband contract has finished or because the prospect of finding a new provider is too much hassle and it feels easier to let it roll on.